Military of the Shang dynasty: Fortifications

 Early Bronze Age Chinese cities were characterized by massive defensive walls.
-Starting from the 3rd Millennium BC and throughout the 2nd Millennium BC, there is a correlation between elite status and military status in tomb artefacts.
+Starting from the 3rd Millennium BCE and throughout the 2nd Millennium BCE, there is a correlation between elite status and military status in tomb artefacts.
 Cities such as those found at Zhengzhou and Yanshi were built with an rammed-earth inner wall surrounding palatial structures and well-fortified multi-storied buildings believed to be state warehouses or arsenals, followed by an outer wall constructed later by extending one side of the existing walls to enclose craft production workshops.
 Smaller frontier citadels much smaller in size but similar in layout, structures, crafts and burials were also found in remote locations such as Yuanqu and Dongxiafeng in Shanxi, Fucheng and Mengzhuang in Henan, and Panlongcheng in Hubei.
 Bagley, Liu and Chen argue that rapid spread of cultural uniformity may indicate a sudden imperial expansion.
 These sites have high levels of continuity in style with the late Shang site at Anyang.

 The massive fortifications of cities disappeared in the late Shang period, coinciding with the rise of the chariot.